REX-07-sudo/Emotion_Classification/README.md

 - Trained model uses only 7 emotions.
 - Both confusion matrices are in .ipynb file.
 - As surprised class was dropped so don't test the web app on surprised emotion audio.
-- Tested on deploying on streamlit and requirements.txt is also provided.
+- Tested by deploying on streamlit and requirements.txt is also provided.
 - Use python version 3.9 for deploying on streamlit.